Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 If you have left-over soap shavings or unusable soaps from your soapmaking that you aren’t going to use, consider donating it.

-If your soap suitable for use, you could give it to a local shelter or food bank.
-If it needs a little work, send it off to a larger organization that can reprocess it and get it into the hands of the people who are in desperate need of soap.
+If your soap is suitable for use, you could give it to a local shelter or food bank.
+If it needs a little work, send it off to a larger organization that can reprocess it and get it into the hands of the people who are in desperately in need of soap.
 See the Clean the World Soap Drive page for details.

 Comments